bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 ## Another Use Case: Authors

-When you finally set up the Generic Http Service, you have a working use case (the BookService), things get a lot easier because the heavy lifting is done.
+When you have a working use case (the BookService), things get a lot easier because the heavy lifting is done.

 Imagine, you have another use case where you need to Get or Create Authors from the API.